COS301-SE-2020/SCUBAMATE/README.md

         <br>
         - Designed and Implemented the DynamoDB database
         <br>
-        - Error checking for retrieval of Dive History
+        - Error checking for retrieval of Dive History and Login
         <br>
-        - Insert data
+        - Set-up S3 for storage of profile images
         <br>
-        - Insert data
+        - Merging branches on github
         <br>
     </details>